EBI-Metagenomics/mobilome-annotation-pipeline/docs/annotation_manifest.md

 Manifest columns and skip flags are independent:

-- If a column is populated in the manifest, the corresponding internal tool is bypassed regardless of skip flags.
+- If a column is populated in the manifest, the corresponding tool is bypassed regardless of skip flags.
 - If a column is empty and the skip flag is set (e.g. `--skip_amrfinderplus`), the tool is skipped and no results for that tool appear in the report.
 - If a column is empty and the skip flag is not set, the tool runs internally as usual.